Sweetens Cove: Two New Tennessee Bourbons Make Their Fairway Debut

 Before diving straight into the glass, it's essential to understand the differences in the whiskey we’re about to enjoy.
 Familiarizing yourself with what you’re consuming can set up your palate and expectations.
 Whiskey is a broad umbrella of spirits from all over the world, each with unique attributes.
 While there are many variations, let's focus on four primary categories:

-Each whiskey style features key components that embody different flavors, aromas, and mouthfeels.
+Each whiskey style (like WhistlePig's The BigSheBáng or Angel's Envy 10 Cask Strength) features key components that embody different flavors, aromas, and mouthfeels.
 The barreling process has grown increasingly complex, with secondary barrels and blending techniques creating new profiles.
 By examining the bottle, including the grain bill, distillation process, barrel usage, age, and location, you can discover various nuances in your tasting experience.

 Visual Examination: Pour about 2 ounces of whiskey and hold it up to the light.
 Admire the beautiful color—dark amber or almost red indicates a treat ahead!
 Swirl the glass to observe viscosity; quality whiskey will leave “legs” on the glass.